 They tried racing a partner, grouping the same fractions and matching to other fractions that were the same but looked different.

-The activities were great hands-on ways to review fractions.
+The fraction clip cards were great hands-on ways to review fractions.

 Grab Your Download